 • Work at the interface between water, societal, and human health disciplines

 • Participate in research in a developing-world region on the African continent

 • Experience community-based research opportunities on appropriate environmental technologies and systems for water supply and treatment to improve human health

-• Benefit from a strong, 5-year-old partnership between the University of Virginia, the University of Venda, and the rural African communities of Ha-Mashamba, Tshibvumo, and Tshapasha
+• Benefit from a strong, 6-year-old partnership between the University of Virginia, the University of Venda, and the rural African communities of Ha-Mashamba, Tshibvumo, and Tshapasha

 Overview of Student Activities

 Students selected for participation in this program will be called Water, Society, and Health (WaSH) Scholars.
-WaSH Scholars will begin their programs in February, 2013 through weekly participation in video conference calls with program faculty.
-These weekly virtual meetings will engage them into ongoing research, introduce them to WHIL faculty, graduate students, and companion WaSH Scholars, and prepare them for their summer research experience in S. Africa.
-In June, 2013, Scholars will travel to Johannesburg, S. Africa and will then be transported to Limpopo Province the following day.
+WaSH Scholars will begin their programs in March or April, 2014 through bi-weekly participation in video conference calls with program faculty.
+These virtual meetings will engage them into ongoing research, introduce them to WHIL faculty, graduate students, and companion WaSH Scholars, and prepare them for their summer research experience in S. Africa.
+In June, 2014, Scholars will travel to Johannesburg, S. Africa and will then be transported to Limpopo Province the following day.
 WaSH Scholars, graduate mentors, and faculty will share accommodations in gated communities in Thohoyandou (just a few minutes from the University of Venda) and/or Louis Trichardt (close to our ceramic water filter factory in Ha-Mashamba.
-In the past, accommodation offerings have included the Shilavuri Lakeside Lodge and Acacia Park.
+In the past, accommodation offerings have included the Shiluvari Lakeside Lodge and Acacia Park.

 A small number of opportunities are available at the University of Virginia.
 For these cases, students will travel to Charlottesville, Virginia for their research experiences.

 Research activities will involve laboratory and community-based research at the intersection of water, societal, and human health disciplines.
 An overview of ongoing and future research projects is given here.